State of Wisconsin

 23.2.4 Continued Benefits

 DHA may order a member’s Medicaid benefits to continue while a decision on the hearing is pending.
 The IM agency must comply with DHA's initial order until otherwise notified or the member waives this continuation of benefits.
-The IM agency must inform members that they may have to pay back any continued benefits received if they lose the hearing decision and of their right to waive continued benefits.
+The IM agency must inform members of their right to waive continued benefits.

 DHA can reverse its continuance order only when the hearing was not requested prior to the action's effective date.
 If DHA does not order benefits reinstated and the agency believes that the member is entitled to them, the agency must notify DHA.